What is spec work?

 This is why it pays to use a professional designer.
 Professional designers are just that — professionals, experts in their craft.
 It’s their job to do good work.

 How do you tell one designer from another?
 Look at their portfolios.
 You can find a long list of portfolios through various professional organisations, such as the AIGA, GAG, CL, SGDC.
 Try searching for “design association” or similar in your country.
-Here’s a useful resource on davidairey.com — where to find the right designer.
+Here’s a useful resource in the davidairey.com archives — where to find the right designer.

 Look at a number of portfolios and narrow it down to those whose style fits what you think will be effective for your business.
 Then contact the designer(s) to discuss your project.
 Once you get a feel for their work and personality, you will quickly be able to determine if you can form a good working relationship.